 Through selective breeding, it is now possible to produce fully white peacocks, which are more common than they used to be.

-Unlike albino peacocks, which often have red eyes due to loss of pigmentation from feathers and eyes, white peafowls result from a genetic condition called leucism, which causes only the loss of pigment from feathers.
+Unlike albino peacocks, which often have red eyes due to loss of pigmentation in their feathers and eyes, white peafowls result from a genetic condition called leucism, which causes only the loss of pigment in their feathers.

 Although white peafowls are rare, their occurrence has become more frequent through selective breeding.